Memphis city attorney says 7 more police officers facing discipline for Tyre Nichols beating

-Seven additional Memphis police officers are facing discipline in the wake of Tyre Nichols' death, City Attorney Jennifer Sink told CNN's Nick Valencia on Tuesday.
+Seven additional Memphis police officers are facing discipline in the wake of Tyre Nichols' death, City Attorney Jennifer Sink told CNN on Tuesday.

 The officers will receive an internal "statement of charges," a document notifying them of policy violations, which is then followed by a hearing and a written decision, Sink said.
 She said the final round of the statement of charges is coming this week so that the agency can hold administrative hearings next week.